pingcap/docs/tiup/tiup-component-dm-start.md

 ### -R, --role

 - Specifies the roles to be started.
 If not specified, all roles are started.
 The value of this option is a comma-separated list of node roles.
-The role is the second column of the [cluster status](/tiup/tiup-component-dm-display.md) table.
+The role is the second column of the [cluster status]<!--(/tiup/tiup-component-dm-display.md) --> table.
 - Data type: `strings`
-- Default: `[]`, which means all roles are selected.
+- Default: `[]`.
+If this option is not specified in the command, all roles are started.

 > **Note:**
 >